-5 Dietitian tips to cut calories during the holidays
+7 Dietitian tips to cut calories during the holidays

-- 2 Minutes Read
+- 3 Minutes Read

-Unsweetened applesauce makes a good sugar substitute for sugar, while mashed bananas replace butter quite well.
-Here are some additional substitutions to consider when baking.
+Unsweetened applesauce makes a good sugar substitute, while mashed bananas replace butter quite well.
+Here are some additional baking substitutions.

 Are you craving sweet or savory?
-Focus on one and skip the other, a tried and true answer among dietitian tips to cut calories.
-If you are going to hone-in on savory foods at the party, avoid greasy crackers, chips, and deep-fried foods.
-Enjoy fine cheeses with fresh fruit or Melba toast instead of buttery crackers or bread.
+Focus on one and skip the other.
+If you wish to hone in on savory foods at the party, avoid greasy crackers, chips, and deep-fried foods.
+Enjoy thin slices of fine cheeses with fresh fruit, veggies, or Melba toast instead of buttery crackers or bread.
 If your sweet tooth is on high alert, then choose a treat that you would never make at home and split it or agree to only one bite.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Holidays / Parties->New Year's Holidays / Parties->Winter Holiday Season